sourslaw/Team_Profile_Generator/README.md

 		node index.js
 		```
 - The interface will prompt the user with questions pertaining to the composition of their team, then output an HTML file titled, *generatedTEAM* into the 'dist' directory
+	- The HTML file is linked to an existing CSS file with appropriate brand styling

 ### Tests
 ![alt text](assets/images/screenshot_test.gif)